tchayen/tonfisk/packages/ds/README.md

 - [x] Finish missing `<Tag />`, `<TextInput />`.
 - [x] Transfer `<Tooltip />` to `vanilla-extract`.
 - [x] Remove remaining `/** @jsx jsx */` etc. from any code.
+- [x] Global styles for headers and other elements.
+- [x] Find out what styles should be shared (input and select, buttons in pagination and main button etc.).
+- [x] Check that there are no dead variables.

 ## CSS in JS